grafana/pyroscope/docs/sources/operators-guide/configure/configuring-hash-rings.md

 - `<prefix>.etcd.username`: Username used to authenticate to etcd.
 If etcd authentication is disabled, you can leave the username empty.
 - `<prefix>.etcd.password`: Password used to authenticate to etcd.
 If etcd authentication is disabled, you can leave the password empty.

-Grafana Mimir supports TLS between its components and etcd.
+Grafana Fire supports TLS between its components and etcd.
 For more information about TLS configuration, refer to [secure communications with TLS]({{< relref "../secure/securing-communications-with-tls.md" >}}).

 To see all supported configuration parameters, refer to [etcd]({{< relref "reference-configuration-parameters/index.md#etcd" >}}).